Doug LaMalfa: Farming

 From 1995 to 2016, LaMalfa's own farm received the largest amount of public assistance money from agricultural subsidies (over $1.7 million) in the history of Congress.
-As a member of the House Agricultural Committee, LaMalfa oversees farm subsidies, presenting a conflict of interest.
+As a member of the House Agricultural Committee, LaMalfa oversaw farm subsidies, presenting a conflict of interest.
 In 2017, his spokesman, Parker Williams, said that LaMalfa "voted to end direct farm subsidy payments in the very first farm bill he worked on" and that a new farm bill proposed does not provide subsidies for rice grown in California, a crop that LaMalfa farms.
 He supported the 2020–2021 Indian farmers' protest.

 LGBT rights

-LaMalfa opposes same-sex marriage and has said that legalizing it would "open the floodgates" for polygamy to be legalized.
-He has said that marriage is "an institution created by God and supposed to be held up and respected by men and women."
-He endorsed the First Amendment Defense Act, which he claims would "protect the nonprofit status of religious institutions if the federal government tried to compel them to act against their faith."
+LaMalfa opposed same-sex marriage and believed that legalizing it would "open the floodgates" for polygamy to be legalized.
+He also stated that marriage is "an institution created by God and supposed to be held up and respected by men and women".
+He endorsed the First Amendment Defense Act, which he said would "protect the nonprofit status of religious institutions if the federal government tried to compel them to act against their faith".
 In 2015, LaMalfa co-sponsored a resolution to amend the Constitution to ban same-sex marriage.
+LaMalfa voted against the Equality Act (which would amend the Civil Rights Act of 1964 to ban discrimination against LGBT people and against women within employment, housing, public accommodations, education, federal programs, banking, and jury service as well as strengthen protections for ethnic minorities) in both the 116th Congress and the 117th Congress.
 On July 19, 2022, he voted against the Respect for Marriage Act, a bill that would protect the right to same-sex marriage at a federal level.

 Voter fraud

-LaMalfa has said, "California is just a sieve on its voter security."
+LaMalfa once said, "California is just a sieve on its voter security."
 Speaking about his own district, he said, "There's a percentage of illegal votes, probably in every district.
 Is it high here?
 Probably not.
 We don't really have the demographics that would be a really big push of that."

 Taxes

 LaMalfa voted in favor of the Tax Cuts and Jobs Act of 2017.
-According to him, the bill will enable his constituents to save more money and give them tax relief.
+According to him, the bill would enable his constituents to save more money and give them tax relief.
 He said that the bill will give a "booster shot to the U.S. economy", enable businesses to hire more workers, and cause more products to be made in the USA, especially in Redding.

 Colleagues

 In November 2021, after Representative Paul Gosar shared an animated video of himself killing Representative Alexandria Ocasio-Cortez and attacking President Biden, LaMalfa voted against Gosar's censure.

+In December 2023, LaMalfa voted against the expulsion of George Santos, stating that while he believed Santos should resign, he did not want to set a bad precedent by expelling a representative who had not committed treason or been convicted of a crime.

 Defense

-In September 2021, LaMalfa was among 75 House Republicans to vote against the National Defense Authorization Act of 2022, which contains a provision that would require women to be drafted.
+In September 2021, LaMalfa was among 75 House Republicans to vote against the National Defense Authorization Act of 2022, which contained a provision that would require women to be drafted.

-Crime

-LaMalfa has expressed support for prosecuting minors charged with felonies as adults and has supported the construction of additional juvenile detention centers.

-Education

-LaMalfa supports posting the Ten Commandments in public schools.
-In 2013, he co-sponsored the Abstinence Education Reallocation Act, which sought to teach abstinence in public schools.